gchq/gaffer-doc/docs/administration-guide/named-operations.md

 # Named Operations

-This guide walks you through how to configure your Gaffer Graph to allow you to execute Named Operations.
+This guide walks you through how to configure Gaffer to allow you to execute Named Operations.

 Named Operations allow users to encapsulate an OperationChain into a new single NamedOperation.
 When this NamedOperation is executed, just like any other Operation, it will execute the encapsulated OperationChain.
-Named Operations can be added to Operation Chains and executed as you would any other Operation.
+Named Operations can then be added to Operation Chains and executed as you would any other Operation.

 There are various possible uses for NamedOperations:

-- Making it simpler to run frequently used Operation Chains
+- Making it simpler to store and run frequently used Operation Chains.
 - In a controlled way, allowing specific Operation Chains to be run by a user that would not normally have permission to run them.

 There are [several operations](../reference/operations-guide/named.md) which manage Named Operations.